imthomp/startup/README.md

 # startup

-what is up? this is my startup thing.
+what is up? this is my startup thing. ain't it neat?